cseanburns/systems-librarianship/src/4a-installing-the-apache-web-server.md

 ```

 Once the text based browser is installed, we can visit our default site using its loopback IP address.
-The loopback address is named `localhost`.
+The loopback address is named `localhost` and always points to the local machine.
+It is useful for testing services, connections, and more locally.
 From the command line on our server, we can run either of these two commands to view localhost:

 ```